umutcanaltin/fpgai_compiler/docs/CLI_WORKFLOWS.md

 Sweep output goes under `experiments/`.
 Generated experiment artifacts should not normally be committed.

+A failed design point makes `sweep run` return a non-zero exit status.
+The terminal summary identifies the failed design, generated config, log paths, and a compact log tail.
+Re-running with the same output directory retries failed points while preserving successful points and the append-only attempt history.

 ## 9. Experiment config

 Use this workflow for reproducibility and paper-result generation.